aws/aws-sdk-js-v3/packages/credential-provider-assume-role/README.md

   `~/.aws/config` by default.
 - `roleAssumer` - A function that assumes a role and returns a promise fulfilled with credentials for the assumed role.
+- `roleAssumerWithWebIdentity` - A function that assumes a role with web identity and returns a promise fulfilled with credentials for the assumed role.